Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Simulation Study

 \section{Simulation Study}

-This section conducts a simulation study to evaluate the proposed methods on synthetic data generated randomly but resembling the AURORA data.
+This section conducts a simulation study to evaluate the proposed methods using synthetic data designed to resemble the AURORA data.
 The simulations are under similar settings as the AURORA data with respect to the sample size (\emph{N}), number of observations per subject ($T_{i}$), number of response variables (\emph{p}), and the number of covariates (\emph{d}) in the transition model.
-Specifically, the synthetic data is randomly generated with \emph{N}=200, \emph{p}=23, and \emph{d}=3. $T_{i}$ is specified differently for different models.
-See Section C in the supplementary article for the complete process of generating the synthetic data and the true values of the unknown parameters.
-In the following, subsection \ref{simulation1} evaluates the reliability of the proposed model by comparing the empirical results of parameter estimates and the true parameter values, and subsection \ref{simulation2} explores the performance of information criteria in model selection.
+Specifically, the synthetic data is generated randomly with \emph{N}=200, \emph{p}=23, and \emph{d}=3. $T_i = 10$ for discrete-time (DT) setting, while $T_i \in[50,100]$ for the continuous-time (CT) setting.
+Furthermore, we assume that $J=3$ and $K=3$.
+See Appendix D for the complete data generation process and the true values of parameters.
+In the following, Subsection \ref{simulation1} evaluates the reliability of the proposed model by comparing the empirical results of parameter estimates with their respective true values.
+Comparing the performance of the proposed method to that of baseline methods, Subsection \ref{simulation2} demonstrates the benefit of integrating the EFM and the feature-based TM with the standard HMMs.
+Finally, Subsection \ref{simulation3} explores the performance of information criteria in model selection.